 ESSEX will be plunged into Tier Two of Coronavirus restrictions, from tomorrow, Saturday (October 17).
 It will join with other areas of England including London and York.
 In addition to the current order of a 10pm closure for pubs and restaurants, the county’s residents will be prohibited from mixing with other households indoors and must continue to follow the rule of six, outside.
 This came as a result of a request from Essex County Council and a confirmation by Health Secretary, Matt Hancock, meaning over half of the country’s population will be living under its ‘High’ or Tier Three’s ‘Very High’ restrictions.

 The infection rate in Essex is, surprisingly, one of the lowest in the country, with Braintree’s figure at 45.2 compared to Portsmouth’s 94, currently in Tier One.
-Due to an absence in requests from local authorities in Thurrock and Southend, these towns’ residents will be exempt from the new restrictions, despite their location in the county.
+Thurrock and Southend are unitary authorities and will be exempt from the restrictions despite their location within the county.